-Almost all the best note-taking app for iPad mentioned here offer collaborative features in one form or another.
+Almost all the best note-taking app for the iPad mentioned here offer collaborative features in one form or another.
 But, with most of these apps, it is the note-taking process that forms the core.
 Of the few apps that give equal importance to both note-taking and teamwork, one is Slite.

 Slite is a cross between a note-taking app and a team chat app.
 It allows teams to easily create and share ideas.
 And, team members can quickly give their feedback via the comments section.

 - Slite lets users upload files and documents in almost any format.
 Moreover, Slite’s revision history feature also lets users access older versions of their notes.

 - Slite has also been integrated with the team collaboration app Slack.
 This allows users to access a lot of Slite’s features from within Slack.